 Like any alcoholic, a high-functioning alcoholic often engages in risky behavior, such as driving drunk, promiscuity, and putting themselves or others in dangerous situations.
 They are also no less susceptible to chronic and life-threatening diseases related to their alcohol use, such as liver disease, brain damage, neural damage, diabetes, pancreatitis, and some forms of cancer.
 The risk of dying in a car accident, by murder, or suicide is significantly higher, as is the risk of violence, domestic abuse, and fetal alcohol syndrome.

-If you or a loved one is struggling with alcoholism,.
-Roots Through Recovery offers many that can help you get your life back on track.
+If you or a loved one is struggling with alcoholism, reach out today.
+Roots Through Recovery offers many treatment options that can help you get your life back on track.
+Visit us at 3939 Atlantic Ave, Suite 102 Long Beach, CA 90807 or call (866) 766-8776 for immediate assistance.